Tuna Noodle Casserole – HmF

 Top with half of the mushroom mixture.
 Spread evenly.

-Layer the other half of the lasagna noodles, the spinach and the mushrooms.
+Layer the other half of the lasagna noodles and then the spinach and the mushrooms.

 Cover the pan with aluminum foil and place in the oven.